Acupuncture for depression

 Depression is a common mental disorder affects men and women of all ages and backgrounds.
 About two thirds of adults will experience depression at some point in their lives.

 Depression is often seen as a negative emotion.
 However, it's normal to experience some depression in your life if it's mild and short lived.
 This can occur from loss of a job, partner or loved one and even a lack of sunlight.

 Clinical depression is a major depressive type disorder, which people suffer from long term.
 It will take longer and more treatment to cure.
-It's categorised as a mental disorders.
+It's categorised as a mental health disorders.